JingXuanLiu777/jliu0185_9103_tut2_CreativeCodingMajorProject/README.md

 - Switches all vehicles to grey, simulating a stationary effect at night
 - Pauses all vehicles simultaneously at the current frame
 > Function summary:
-> **Press Spacebar - All vehicles turn grey + movement pauses**
+> **Press Spacebar - All vehicles turn grey + movement pauses+ the environment grew dim**

 ### Left-hand top button control
-In the top-left corner of the screen, create a button labelled "recovery&continue" using p5.js.
+In the top-left corner of the screen, create a button labelled "TO DAYTIME" using p5.js.
-**Click the button**
+**Click the "TO DAYTIME" button**
 - Restore all cars to their original colour scheme
 - Reset all cars to their previous motion state